-Their history stretches back to antiquity, to ancient Greece and Rome.
+The history of the tiara stretches back to antiquity, to ancient Greece and Rome.
 The ancient Greeks wore diadems of gold, fashioned into wreaths; the Romans also favoured this style and other floral designs, and although their headdresses were not as delicate, they made up for it in decoration and embellishment.
-The Romans were pioneers in the use of precious stones and as the Empire expanded, pearls, sapphires, diamonds, amethysts and emeralds became available to Roman jewellers, and as a result, tiaras became more intricate.
+The Romans were pioneers in the use of precious stones, and as the Empire expanded, pearls, sapphires, diamonds, amethysts and emeralds became available to Roman jewellers, resulting in ever more intricate designs.

 In France, the crowning of Napoleon Bonaparte as Emperor was to influence the course of fashion and style throughout the continent.
 Seeking to cement his imperial status and nobility, Napoleon established a new set of rules and etiquette, making the tiara a required accessory at court.
 There, the women resembled exotic birds, adorned with beautiful jewels and sparkling tiaras, worn low on the forehead (‘a la Josephine’).
 Some tiaras were set with antique cameos; another nod to the fashions of classical antiquity.

-The Victorians, with their secret language of fans and other forms of social etiquette, also conveyed messages through the design of their headdresses.
+The Victorians often conveyed messages through the design of their headdresses.
 To wear a beautiful and decorative tiara was a private, unspoken way to convey powerful messages of love.
-Precious stones carry special meanings, and combined with the language of flowers, each ornamental piece could carry a potent message for an admirer or loved one.
-Rubies symbolise passion, and amethysts, devotion; pearls are for love and emeralds signify hope; turquoise means true love, and diamonds are forever.
+Precious stones carried special meanings, and combined with the language of flowers, each ornamental piece could carry a potent message for an admirer or loved one.
+Rubies symbolise passion, and amethysts, devotion.
+Pearls are for love and emeralds signify hope.
+Turquoise means true love, and diamonds are forever.
 In the language of flowers, daisies symbolise innocence, ivy signifies marriage, and roses are, of course, for love and all its meanings.
-A tiara adorned with a magnificent diamond rose was a declaration to the world of eternal love.
+Therefore, for example, a tiara adorned with a magnificent diamond rose was a declaration to the world of eternal love.

 In England, early in her reign, Queen Victoria chose to assert her sovereignty by wearing her magnificent collection of tiaras, and her styles were eagerly awaited at society functions.
 Sadly, after the death of Prince Albert in 1861, her wonderful tiaras were put aside in favour of a white widow’s cap.

 During the Art Deco period more angular styles with stars, comets and diamond fringes came into fashion and designers were increasingly influenced by the Far East, in particular Japan and China.
-A new fashion for shorter hairstyles in the 20s and 30s influenced the design of tiaras, and as a result pieces from this period were worn predominantly in two styles, either low across the forehead, or in a halo, face-framing position.
+A new fashion for shorter hairstyles in the twenties and thirties influenced the design of tiaras, and as a result pieces from this period were worn predominantly in two styles, either low across the forehead, or in a halo, face-framing position.